π¨ Before beginning to use the Quality Assurance tool, it's crucial to set it up in a way that suits our requirements for every existing QA Scorecard.

 π‘Pro-tip: If no tags are defined, we include tickets with all present tags.

 π‘Pro-tip x2: Define tags in Zendesk to group similar cases together - #refund_issues, #order_cancelation, #legal, etc. This helps evaluate conversations supported by different agents that are related to the same case, determining if the entire team struggles with a certain type of case, or if only Agent A requires additional coaching in this regard.
+You can also add Exclude tags to skip tickets that shouldn't be rated β for example, #spam or #test.

 βοΈ QA Insights Dashboard helps understand the results on the team and agent level.
 Check it out here!